Holly-E/js_dom_sprint/README.md

 # js_dom_sprint
-Redid the jquery assignment in pure javascript to practice js
+Redid the assignment_jq_dom_sprint (written with jquery) in pure javascript to compare & learn